clgiebink/academic-kickstart/content/authors/admin/_index.md

 I am passionate about using data to bridge the gap between basic ecology and natural resources management, including the conservation of biodiversity.
 I use statistical models to quantify and understand the effects of land-use and climate change on species’ performance, abundance, and geographic distributions, through the lens of the demographic niche.
 By quantifying the major drivers of population dynamics, I seek to improve ecological forecasting under alternative management scenarios and accelerate the process of adaptive management.

-Currently, I am an ORAU contracter, working with the USFS Northern Research Station (NRS) Forest Inventory and Analysis (FIA) Carbon Science Group.
+Currently, I am working with the USFS Northern Research Station (NRS) Forest Inventory and Analysis (FIA) Carbon Science Group.